astronasutarou/triseps/docs/reference/database.md

 ## Columns
 The database contains several columns collected from FITS headers.
-This section explains the columns in the database made by `trimkdb`.
+This section explains the columns in the database made by `tripre`.

 - `EXPID`
 - `DETID`